 3) Proper buddy checks.
 Your buddy must be willing to also do a buddy check.

 4) Considers diving seriously.
 Your buddy should take all means of doing safe dives and not take any risks.
 A good buddy is always there for you and vice-versa no matter what happens.
 Both you and your buddy should dive close together at least within 16’/5m.

 You’re probably wondering how you can even find a dive buddy with all these characteristics.

 Ways to Find Your Dive Buddy

 1) Friends and Family Members

 See if any of your friends and family members are interested in learning to scuba dive.
-Share with them your stories of your dive experiences, show pictures and videos and who knows, one of them may take an interest.
+Share with them the stories of your dive experiences, show pictures and videos and who knows, one of them may take an interest.